UNT-RITS/Tutorials/Basic_Python/README.md

 ### 3. [How to code Neural Network models in Python](https://github.com/UNT-RITS/Tutorials/blob/master/Basic_Python/how_to_code_NN_models_in_python.md#how-to-code-neural-network-models-in-python).
 What we cover:

+ - What is an Artificial Neural Network?

+    - What are the main components and why do we need each of them?

+    - Architectures of Artificial Neural Network.

+ - What is Deep Learning?

+ - What is Machine Learning?

 -------------------------------------------------------------------------------------------------------

 ## :bulb: TIPS AND TRICKS in learning to code (applicable to any programming language):